Hengle/doschgpt/README.md

 As there are no native HTTPS for DOS, a [HTTP-to-HTTPS proxy](https://github.com/yeokm1/http-to-https-proxy) like this I've written running on a modern machine is needed.

 This program is heavily based on sample code in the DOS networking [MTCP library](http://brutmanlabs.org/mTCP/).
-The program also requires a [DOS Packet Driver](https://en.wikipedia.org/wiki/PC/TCP_Packet_Driver) to be loaded for the machine/VM.
+The program also requires a [DOS Packet Driver](https://en.wikipedia.org/wiki/PC/TCP_Packet_Driver) to be loaded and MTCP to be set for the machine/VM.

 **This program was written in a short time as a toy project.
 It has not been vigorously tested thus is NOT meant for production use.**